 - 1/3 cup oil

-- 10 -15 fried tau pok - cut into half with kitchen shears
+- 10 -15 fried tau pok - cut into half or quarter with kitchen shears

 - 1/3 cup laksa leaves / Vietnamese coriander/ rau ram - finely chopped

-Sambal chili paste (grind into a smooth paste and add a bit water to help it going):
+Sambal chili paste (grind into a smooth paste):

-- 4 large dried red chili - soaked in warm water until soft
+- 200 gr dried red chili - soaked in warm water until soft

 - 1 Tbsp shrimp paste/ belacan